-Under no circumstances should names, acknowledgements (including partnering dentist, ceramist or specialists that may have been involved in the case) or any type of personal information be included in the written report.
+Introduction and chief complaint History (medical and dental) Diagnosis and treatment plan Description of treatment References to literature pertaining to the treatment prescribed Under no circumstances should names, acknowledgements (including partnering dentist, ceramist or specialists that may have been involved in the case) or any type of personal information be included in the written report.
+In addition, there is to be no mention of resubmitted cases within the written report.